 Information requested: What percentage of private law FCAs have received mandatory training in the Child Impact Assessment Framework and tools.

-Summary response: 61% of Private Law Family Court Advisors (FCAs) were trained on the Child Impact Assessment Framework (CIAF) during the rollout of the CIAF when it was intially introduced by Cafcass.
+Summary response: 61% of Private Law Family Court Advisors (FCAs) were trained on the Child Impact Assessment Framework (CIAF) during the rollout of the CIAF when it was initially introduced by Cafcass.

 FOI Ref: 180903031